 There are no steps to prevent respiratory failure due to an accident.

-Careful management of lung illness can prevent or delay respiratory failure.
-Steps that may help include:
+Management of lung illness can prevent or slow respiratory failure.
+Helpful steps are:

 American Lung Association

 Acute respiratory failure—approach to the patient.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/approach-to/acute-respiratory-failure-approach-to-the-patient.
 Accessed August 10, 2021.

 Lamba TS, Sharara RS, et al. Pathophysiology and classification of respiratory failure.
 Crit Care Nurs Q. 2016;39(2):85-93.

 Overview of respiratory failure.
 The Merck Manual Professional Edition.
 Available at: https://www.merckmanuals.com/professional/critical-care-medicine/respiratory-failure-and-mechanical-ventilation/overview-of-respiratory-failure .
 Accessed August 10, 2021.